 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-Some concessions are available please feel free to ask.
+Some concessions are available to make counselling more accessible for you please feel free to ask.

 I have evening and day sessions available and work at Fulcrum House.